Riverstone, New South Wales: Developments

-In the 1880s O'Connell's widow subdivided and sold off most of the original grant, and a pattern of intersecting streets was laid out, mostly named after famous streets in London (e.g. Piccadilly Street, Gladstone Parade etc.).
-A substantial railway station, churches and other infrastructure were also constructed.
-The presumption was that Riverstone was set to become an important regional centre but this did not actually happen.
+Mary O'Connell, formerly Putland nee Bligh died in 1864.
+Her estate was eventually sold off including most of the original grant from Governor Lachlan Macquarie.
+Later a pattern of intersecting streets was laid out, mostly named after famous streets in London (e.g. Piccadilly Street, Gladstone Parade etc).
+When the railway line was extended from Blacktown to Richmond, a railway station was constructed at Riverstone, opening in 1864.
+Other infrastructure was constructed such as a school, churches, hotel and stores.
+The presumption was that Riverstone was set to become an important regional centre but this did not eventuate.

 Most of the allotments were eventually taken up for suburban housing but a few of the original 1880s blocks remain vacant to the present day.
 Riverstone terrace, erected in 1883, is a curious relic of the anticipated 19th century population boom.
 It was meant to be the first of a row of high-density terrace housing units that would run the length of Garfield road.
 However this single block and the small unit next to it were the only ones ever built.
 For many years the sight of a high density inner-city housing block situated in an empty country paddock remained a bizarre local landmark.

 Riverstone remained a small country town until the beginning of the 21st century when the current housing boom swallowed it up as part of the urban sprawl.
 Large areas of former farmland have recently (2014) also been released for housing in Riverstone and surrounding suburbs.
 On its northern side Riverstone still has a large and thriving industrial area.
 Poultry farming and intensive market gardening are also still important activities in the area.